mpnally/Terrifically-Simple-JSON/README.md

  "bornIn": "http://www.scotland.org"
 }
 ```
+Because of VS-JSON's 3 restrictions, we know that this single JSON object with 3 name/value pairs represents 3 property values of a single entity in the data model.

 The following JSON document is not valid VS-JSON.
 It violates all 3 of the rules above.
 That does not mean it's a bad
 representation design, just that it follows a different set of rules from "Very Simple JSON"